 I've extracted the BBC image format loading code from the BBC Graphics Viewer, made it a stand-alone cross-platform library with C and C++ bindings and called it libbeebimage.
 This is what I'm using to convert images included in the 8-Bit Software Online Conversion via a ruby extension written in C.

-A cross-platform C/C++ library for reading and converting graphics files originally created on BBC Micro or Master Computers.
+A cross-platform C & C++ library for reading graphics files originally created on BBC Micro or Master computers.

-Due to the way that the BBC's graphics memory was mapped to the screen (in blocks of eight bytes) it is not straight-forward to view these formats on a PC with standard tools.
+However, due to the unusual way that the BBC's graphics memory was mapped to the screen (in blocks of eight bytes) it is not straight-forward to view these formats on a PC with standard tools.

 This library is able to read BBC graphics files saved in LdPic, ScrLoad or memory dump format in Modes 0, 1, 2, 4 and 5.libbeebimage is free to use and open source, licensed under the terms of the GPL.
 You can browse or download the source at the GitHub repository.